Ashanti Names The Greatest Rapper Ever: "I Truly Feel Things Would Be Different If He Were Still Here"

 Ashanti x Pac

-On Thursday, the former Murder Inc. artist went to Instagram with some powerful words.
+On Thursday, the former Murder Inc. artist went to Instagram with some powerful words as Ashanti remembered Tupac Shakur.
 In addition to calling Pac the “greatest” she said the world would look and feel a lot different if he were still alive.

 “#latepost Happy Birthday to the Greatest!!!!
 I truly feel in my heart things would be different if he were still here.
 He saw this sh*t from the beginning. #Rip#tupac 🐐” -Ashanti’s Instagram